LarsChrWiik/Notes/linux-commands/find/README.md

 # Find
-I used to find file or folder.
+Used to find file or folder.

 ```
 find . -name "*myFileOrFolder"